-After NDV infection of cells, the accumulation of HN and F proteins on the host cell surface promotes the formation of cell syncytia and lead to cell-to-cell fusion, which ultimately triggers necrosis, syncytium disintegration, content release, and an inflammatory response.
+After NDV infection of cells, the accumulation of HN and F proteins on the host cell surface promotes the formation of cell syncytia and lead to cell-to-cell fusion, which ultimately triggers necrosis, syncytium disintegration, content release and an inflammatory response.
 Cell necrosis is also activated by caspase 8 through the cellular TLR and the TNF family.

 The HN and F proteins of NDV rapidly induce syncytium formation and initiate stable autophagy fluxes in lung adenocarcinoma cells (A549), synergistically inducing autophagosome fusion with lysosomes for cell degradation[46].
 Autophagy is beneficial for viral replication in the early stages of NDV infection of tumor cells and lengthens the cell life cycle by regulating apoptosis.
 Mitochondrial autophagy has been reported to promote oncolytic NDV replication by breaking the intrinsic apoptosis regulation pathway in lung adenocarcinoma cells[47].
 Several ongoing trials are evaluating the impact of autophagy on human tumor therapy[48].
 For example, Hu et al[49] found that NDV-infected U251 cells can promote autophagy to degrade lung cancer cells.
 The autophagy regulators chloroquine and rapamycin significantly enhanced the oncolytic effect of NDV on A549 cells in mice[50].
 This finding provides a new idea for exploring the antitumor strategy utilized by autophagy regulators and NDV.